 The GREEN wheeled bin is for all recyclable items.
 These bins are emptied every two weeks.

-Below you can find examples of items you should and shouldn’t put in your green bin:
+Below you can find examples of items you should and shouldn’t put in your green bin, or alternatively if you can't find the item you are looking for below check out Recycle Now website for guidance.

 Please flatten cardboard boxes and plastic bottles to create more space in your bin.